-Log Periodic Antenna Theory
+Log Periodic Antenna Theory, Operation, & Formula

 - notes and overview about the theory of operation of a log periodic dipole array antenna..

-Log periodic antenna tutorial includes:
+Log periodic antenna operation basics

 The feeder polarity is reversed between successive elements.
 Take the condition when this RF antenna is approximately in the middle of its operating range.
 When the signal meets the first few elements it will be found that they are spaced quite close together in terms of the operating wavelength.
 This means that the fields from these elements will cancel one another out as the feeder sense is reversed between the elements.

 Basic log periodic dipole array